ibm-cloud-docs/EventStreams/streaming_cos_sql.md

 ## Limitations
 {: limitations-streams-landing}

-With {{site.data.keyword.sqlquery_short}} you can process up to 1 MB event data per second.
-The final reached data throughput depends on parameters, such as topic partitions and size and format of the events.
-For one {{site.data.keyword.sqlquery_short}} instance there is a limit of five concurrent stream landing jobs.
+- With {{site.data.keyword.sqlquery_short}} you can process up to 1 MB event data per second.
+The final reached data throughput depends on parameters, such as topic partitions,  and size and format of the events.
+- For one {{site.data.keyword.sqlquery_short}} instance, the limit is five concurrent stream landing jobs.
 The limit can be raised upon request via support ticket.
-The {{site.data.keyword.messagehub}} feature is currently only available for instances created in the US-South region.
+- The {{site.data.keyword.messagehub}} feature is currently only available for instances created in the US-South region and in Frankfurt.

 For more information, see [Streaming to Cloud Object Storage by using SQL Query](/docs/sql-query?topic=sql-query-event-streams-landing) in the {{site.data.keyword.sqlquery_short}} documentation.